-The counters of the phonograph are deleted after the printout is done and the cabinet is closed.
+The counters of the phonograph are cleared after the printout is done and the lid (door) of the cabinet is closed.

 P031 transfers all data in graphic mode.

 The data is printed out directly after downloading.

 See also the sample print outs shown in chapter "How to evaluate the statistics?"